WhiteX-Dev/xampp-wp-installer/README.md

 ### Status:

-App can create a database in the MySQL server that's shipped with XAMPP.
+The app creates a database in the MySQL server that's shipped with XAMPP.
+A new folder in XAMPP's htdocs directory will be created with the given name (same for the database and the new folder).
+WP-CLI downloads the installer of the latest WordPress version into this new folder.

 ### Next:

-Integrating WP-CLI to download and install WordPres.
+Creating a new wp-config.php with WP-CLI then installing a new WordPres instance with the settings.

+### Prerequisites and Known Issues:

+1. You need an installed XAMPP for this to Work.
+Obviously.
+2. You need to have your PHP's path in the Environment Variables PATH settings.
+3. Some WP-CLI commands are not working with PHP 8.x, so you need to use 7.x.